lynnfaraday/aresmush.com/_root/tutorials/manage/roles.md

 ## Default Permissions

+> <i class="fa fa-info-circle"></i> **Tip:** If you want to know exactly which commands are accessible with these permissions, use the 'search' feature of help files to look for help files referencing these permissions.
+You'll see a statement like  "These commands require the Admin role or the permission: whatever_permission".

 | Role | Notes |
 | ---- |
 | access_jobs | Characters with the admin role have access to all job categories, but you have to edit the [jobs configuration](/tutorials/config/jobs) to give access to other roles. |